Thursday, August 04, 2016

 Run by the Answers In Genesis Ministry, this place promotes the idea that everything in the Bible's first book truly and actually and genuinely happened.

 An Australian named Ken Ham is the president of AiG, a group of Young Earth Christian Creationist Apologists.
 (I had to look it up, too.)
 He founded the Creation Museum because "AiG's main thrust is on Biblical authority.
 Believing in a relatively young Earth is a consequence of accepting the word of God as an infallible revelation from our Creator."
-He also wants to “proclaim the good news of Jesus Christ effectively”, which is curious since Jesus does not appear until well-after the book of Genesis.
+He also wants to “proclaim the good news of Jesus Christ effectively”, which is curious since Jesus does not appear until well after the book of Genesis.

 Skepticism aside, I went into this visit with an open mind to find out how another culture experiences world.